ogame-tbot/TBot/README.md

   * Pay attention: TBot is not aware of what you do in the browser, it will do his job regardless of you playing manually, so keep an eye on the console
 * Proxy: TBot supports routing your traffic through a HTTP o SOCKS5 proxy
   * Fill the settings in settings.json.
 The settings are quite self-explainatory.
-* LobbyPioneers: TBot supports "normal" lobby as well as Pioneers' lobby

 ## Settings Hot Reload

 TBot supports the editing of the settings even while it is running.
-It will take care of turning on and off features as well of the specific feature config settings.
+It will take care of turning on and off features as well as the specific feature config settings.

 ## Running on Windows